 Non-executive Directors are appointed for a fixed term expiring at each Annual General Meeting of the Company, when they may offer themselves for re-election.
-The Non-Executive Chairman is entitled to fees of £100,000 per annum, plus expenses.
-The remaining non-executive Directors are entitled to fees, currently at the rate of £40,000 per annum (2022: £40,000), plus expenses, without any right to compensation on early termination.
+The Non-Executive Chair is entitled to fees of \pounds 65,000 per annum, plus expenses.
+The remaining non-executive Directors are entitled to fees, currently at the rate of \pounds 40,000 per annum (2023: \pounds 40,000), plus expenses, without any right to compensation on early termination.

-Details of the Directors' remuneration are disclosed in note 4.
+Details of the Directors' remuneration are disclosed in note 4 to the accounts.